Programs and Services

 Child and Adolescent Psychiatry

-Our board-certified child psychiatrists conduct thorough and thoughtful evaluations that incorporate information provided by families, schools, and other health care providers to determine if medication is necessary in treating your child's presenting problems.
-Our psychiatrists make treatment decisions based on the child's diagnostic picture, current functioning, and family history.
+Our CAMP-related board-certified child psychiatrists conduct thorough and thoughtful evaluations that incorporate information provided by families, schools, and other health care providers to determine if medication is necessary in treating your child's presenting problems.
+These psychiatrists make treatment decisions based on the child's diagnostic picture, current functioning, and family history.
 All treatment providers at CAMP use an interdisciplinary approach, and our staff meets weekly to discuss cases and ensure that everyone treating the child (e.g., psychologists, psychiatrists) follows the established treatment plan effectively.
-Our psychiatrists focus on evidence-based treatments involving psychosocial interventions along with medication management.
-CAMP psychiatrists are skilled in the management of common childhood psychiatric illnesses such as depression, bipolar disorder, and anxiety disorders.
+These psychiatrists focus on evidence-based treatments involving psychosocial interventions along with medication management.
+CAMP-related psychiatrists are skilled in the management of common childhood psychiatric illnesses such as depression, bipolar disorder, and anxiety disorders.
 CAMP psychiatrists monitor medication through regular appointments, the frequency of which is determined based on the symptoms and medication profile.
 Medical and laboratory work-ups also may be indicated depending on the type of medications prescribed.

 Parent Skills Training